 Data Item Meta Data Owner – the code body for an Energy Code (e.g. the BSC, this Code or the UNC) responsible for the control of the meta data associated with the Data Item.
 Changes to the meta data are administered in a controlled manner via the change management or modification process under the relevant Energy Code, in conjunction with the Code Manager's administration of the Data Specification as described in the Change Management Schedule.

 Data Responsible User - a Market Participant responsible for notifying the Data Master, on an ongoing basis, if the Market Participant believes that the data quality for the Data Item can be improved, or that the fitness for purpose of a Data Item has been compromised in a way which is likely to result in a reduction of Switching reliability.
 Data Responsible Users are also required to support the Data Master in data cleansing activities.
 An example would be an Energy Supplier being the Data Responsible User for an MPL Address for which a Distribution Network Operator is the Data Master.
-A Data Responsible User's performance in this role will be assured by the Performance Assurance Board..
+A Data Responsible User's performance in this role will be assured by the REC Performance Assurance Board.

+Authorised Provider – a Market Participant, who is not the Data Master, who is responsible for the provision of data to another Market Participant.
+The Authorised Provider for a Data Item may be a Switching Data Service Provider, the Code Manager or the body responsible for the Data Item under this Code or another Energy Code.

 Each Data Master shall ensure that the value of each Data Item for which it is the Data Master is (and remains) correct and up-to-date.

-Each Data Responsible User for an Data Item shall ensure that the Data Master is informed of any errors or other issues with the value of that Data Item as soon as is reasonably practicable.
+Each Data Responsible User for a Data Item shall ensure that the Data Master is informed of any errors or other issues with the value of that Data Item as soon as is reasonably practicable.

-CSS Operation Data
+Switching Operation Data

-CSS Operation Data comprise Data Items required to support the validation of CSS Market Messages.
-This Paragraph 4 describes the requirements for the CSS Provider and other Market Participants to undertake business processes relating to CSS Operation Data and to correctly populate Market Messages sent to and from the CSS Provider.
+Switching Operation Data comprises of data required to support the validation of CSS Market Messages as defined on Paragraph 4.5.
+This Paragraph 4 describes the requirements for the CSS Provider and other Market Participants to undertake business processes relating to Switching Operation Data and to correctly populate Market Messages sent to and from the CSS Provider.

 The BSCCo and the CDSP are responsible under the BSC and UNC respectively for the collation and provision of electricity and gas Market Participant Data, including the associations between Market Participant Role and an Energy Company.
-For gas, the provision of this data to the CSS is sent via the Gas Retail Data Agent.
+This data is provided to the Code Manager,who is responsible for onward submission to the CSS.

-Each Data Master shall provide the CSS Operation Data for which it is responsible, via Market Messages, to the:
+Each Data Master or Authorised Provider shall provide the Switching Operation Data for which it is responsible, to the:

 CSS Provider and other Market Participants; and